Taking the Madrid to Barcelona train

 When to arrive and how.
 Once you arrive to the station you must go through a security check that is usually pretty fast (much more than at the airport!), then you access a passengers area where there are benches and a couple of cafés.
 You’ll have to wait there until boarding opens some 20 to 30min before the train departure time.
 The boarding checking point will be located at the access of the stairs leading to the platform, and it closes 2 minutes before the train departure (be one minute late, and you’ve lost it!).
 So no need to arrive one hour early: 30min should be enough.
 The AVE trains depart in Barcelona from the Sants station and is connected by the L5 (blue) and L3 (green) subway lines with the city center, and it’s some 10 to 20 minutes taxi rides from most popular hotels (a bit more in traffic rush hours).

-But wait!
+AND BONUS!
 Did you know the high speed train from Madrid to Barcelona has been one of the main complaints argued by the Catalan separatists who don’t want to be part of Spain anymore?
-Share this post to discover why.

 Unfair comparisons.
 The first fast speed train in Spain was created in 1992 connecting Madrid and Seville.
 That year Barcelona was celebrating the Olympics and Seville was organizing the World Fair, and while a Madrid-Barcelona line made more sense, the Spanish government considered that a Madrid-Seville line would boost the economy of the poorer South (rumor had it that many politicians in the power were from Seville and wanted a comfortable way to get home…).
 So Barcelona had to wait until 2008 (16 years!) to be connected with Madrid via fast speed train.
 Worse of all, the trains were not as fast as those in the Madrid-Seville line… Plus the connection between Barcelona and the French border was not completed until 2013 – which considering its economical importance, it’s quite late.